VIKRAM-EPM/vikepmlab/hyperion-patching-automation/README.md

    zips, applies each via `opatch apply`, and validates the install
 2. Runs `opatch util Obfuscate` against the OHS Home
 3. Emails a summary of applied OHS patch versions

+## Why Obfuscate runs after every patch

+Both `Hyp_FMW_Weblogic.yml` and `Hyp_OHS.yml` run `opatch util Obfuscate` after applying patches.
+This isn't cleanup — OPatch keeps backup copies of every file it replaces in `.patch_storage` inside the Oracle Home, and security vulnerability scanners sometimes can't distinguish those old backup files from the live, in-use files.
+A scanner matching against known vulnerable file signatures can flag a fully patched server as unpatched, purely because of a stale backup copy sitting in storage.

+`opatch util Obfuscate` scrambles the contents of those backup files so scanners stop matching against them.
+Oracle introduced it specifically to cut down false positives from tools scanning for things like log4j.
+On a monthly CSPU cadence, avoiding false positives on every scan cycle isn't optional — it's part of what makes the cadence sustainable rather than a source of recurring noise.

 ## Selecting the target environment (Ansible Tower Survey)